JaxPlays-Inc/jaxplays.org/content/underwriting-terms.md

 ---
 title: "Terms of Service for Corporate Underwriting on JaxPlays"
 description: Support JaxPlays - Your guide to live theatre in Jacksonville, Florida, Northeast Florida and Southeast Georgia.
-date: 2025-05-05T12:56:34-04:00
+date: 2026-06-12T12:46:15-04:00

 ---
-Effective Date: September 8, 2023
+Effective Date: June 12, 2026

-By purchasing corporate underwriting placements on JaxPlays.org, you (“Underwriter”) agree to the following terms and conditions (“Terms of Service”).
+By purchasing corporate underwriting placements from JaxPlays, Inc, you (“Underwriter”) agree to the following terms and conditions (“Terms of Service”).
 These Terms govern your participation in underwriting opportunities on our website and email newsletter.

 ### 1. **Available Inventory & Rates**